5 Steps to Grow Your Real Estate Business

 The guide to growing your real estate business in 5 steps

 Many real estate investors will start to feel as if they’ve hit a lull after a few successful deals.
 Perhaps you have found a good niche with flipping houses for a living and are able to continue fixing and flipping a property every couple of months.
-Or perhaps you can add one house a year to your rental portfolio.
+Or perhaps you can add one house a year to your rental property portfolio.
 But still, after getting off the ground, the business seems to have hit a plateau.
 The reason this feeling is so common amongst real estate investors and entrepreneurs alike is because of the fundamental difference between growing versus scaling a business.

 Scaling is about building the foundation on which future growth can arise.
 If you want to expand your business 10 times over, you can’t simply work 10 times harder.
 There simply aren’t enough hours in the day.
 And even if you could, what is the point of that?
 The key is to find ways to grow your small business into a large one by, as cliché as it sounds, working smarter instead of harder.